There are some things that just come natural to some people says a beginners guide to horseback riding

 - If you know that your horse neck reins, you simply lay the reins across the left side of the neck to go to the right and across the right side of the neck to go left.

 - If you were told that the horse plow reins, take one rein in each hand and pull on the side that you want to go.
 If you want to go right, gently tug on the right rein and vise versa with the left.

 These are a few simple things for those who are just learning how to ride a horse.
 For those with experience in horseback riding you might have your own ideas but these are the basics that I teach my kids.
 And so far I feel that they know how to ride a horse quite well for their ages and they practice the correct safety procedures without risk or injury.

 Did you know that 90% of falls and horse related injuries result from an inexperienced rider?

 Don’t let that happen to you.
 Take a few minutes to learn the essential horseback riding and horse training methods practiced by experts for generations before you learn to ride a horse, they’re guaranteed to help improve your horse riding skills.

 Clinton Lyons, has been raising foals and horses for over 35 years.
-He's a professional horse trainer and expert horseback riding instructor.
-You can help avoid nasty falls and injuries by investing in his recommended training manuals : Horseback Riding: The Complete Beginner's Guide or The Beginner's Guide to Horseback Riding.
+He’s a professional horse trainer and expert horseback riding instructor.
+You can help avoid nasty falls and injuries by investing in his recommended training manuals : Horseback Riding: The Complete Beginner’s Guide and The Beginner’s Guide to Horseback Riding.